YGLChicago/codeofconduct/how-to-organize/intro_questions.md

 - At Emerald City: Join ECityGuest
 - Password: Wilson1224

+## Housekeeping
+- [ ] This is a coffeeshop
+  - Please respect other patrons
+  - Please buy something

 # Mission Statement
 - [ ] Equal and welcoming
 - [ ] Community Stage